IgniteUI/igniteui-docfx/en/components/buttonGroup.md

 ## Button Group

-The **igx-ButtonGroup** component provides a button group functionality to developers and also allows horizontal/vertical alignment, single/multiple selection along with toggling.
+The **igx-ButtonGroup** component in Ignite UI for Angular provides a button group functionality to developers with horizontal/vertical alignment and single/multiple selection along with toggling.
 The igx-ButtonGroup component makes use of the [igxButton directive.](button.md)

 ### Button Group Demo

 <div class="sample-container" style="height: 436px">